elisabethoelmann/Project-3-Kaplan-Meier/README.md

 It is not easy, to create a Kapan-Meier curve and there is currently nobody in this field of clinical research, beside organizations with stats departments, who would be able to run such a analysis and they do not do that on an ongoing basis.
 The reason why this is important, is, that companies in drug development need to do long term planning for the next steps to be taken, in case the mPFS data would look promising for one of the arms for example.
 There is a lot of work required to prepare for these next steps.
-Therefore, if one could have an ongoing analysis of evolving data, even if they may be not yet statistically robust, it would be very helpful to at least understand the trend, in which the data are developing.
+Therefore, if one could have an ongoing analysis of evolving data, even if they may be not yet statistically robust, it would be very helpful to at least understand the trend, how the data are developing.

 ### **Structure**
 My Kaplan-Meier program allows exactly this ongoiing data analysis: